- 4 Bedrooms

-Some property owners will negotiate rates, and some will not.
-If they are unwilling to budge on a peak-season week, try getting an extra night.
-Your best chance of a lower rate is shifting to a less desirable week.
+Some rental home owners will negotiate prices, and some will not.
+If they are unwilling to budge on a peak-season stay, try getting an additional night.
+The off-season offers your greatest chance to make a deal for a reduced rate.

 - Cleaning Service

 - Trash collection

 Be sure that your quote includes all taxes and fees.